OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 .. note::

    You actually can get this model to converge.
-But you have to set the options for :code:`maxiter`=400 and :code:`rtol`=1e-100.
+But you have to set the options for :code:`maxiter=400` and :code:`rtol=1e-100`.
-   You need to set set the `rtol` value to be so low to prevent premature termination.
+   You need to set the :code:`rtol` value to be so low to prevent premature termination.

 Tweaking Newton Solver Settings to Get More Robust Convergence